 Designated beneficial uses and water quality standards are established by the State of Mississippi Water Quality Criteria for Intrastate, Interstate, and Coastal Waters regulations.
-The designated uses for the Pearl River as defined by the regulations are Public Water Supply (from the Ross Barnett Reservoir to the City of Jackson water intake), Contact Recreation (from Byram bridge to the Mississippi Sound), and Fish and Wildlife Support.
-The monitored section of Pearl River has the designated use of Contact Recreation.
+The designated uses for the Pearl River as defined by the regulations are Fish and Wildlife Support.
+The monitored section of Pearl River has the designated use of Secondary Contact Recreation.